Like elite athletes, service bulls perform best when they’re in peak physical condition.

 1. Have enough of the right players

-You’ll need one 2-year-old bull in the paddock for every 30 of these non-pregnant cows with a minimum of two bulls.
-Double this number of bulls to get your two teams.
+You’ll need one two-year-old bull in the paddock for every 30 non-pregnant cows, with a minimum of two bulls in the mob at any time.
+Double this number of bulls to get two teams for regular rotation.
+Add on some extra bulls to step in if an injury occurs or to assist with periods of synchrony returns.

-If your numbers are inadequate consider extending AI for a week or two.
-Talk to your vet about options.
+Alternatively, for synchrony returns you may decide to reinstate a period of AI between 18 and 24 days post-synchrony.
+If your bull numbers are inadequate, consider extending AI for a week or two.
+Talk to your veterinarian about your options.

 2. Picking the team